 * Clotilde’s Edible Adventures in Paris is a book on Paris restaurants and food shops, with recipes.
 It was published in the US by Broadway Books in April 2008.

-3 medium red bell peppers, roasted (see below)
+- 3 medium red bell peppers, roasted, peeled, and seeded

-200 grams (7 ounces) extra-firm smoked tofu, diced (I buy the Tossolia brand at organic stores; you could substitute diced mozzarella or good-quality canned tuna if not making it for a vegan/vegetarian crowd)
+- 200 grams (7 ounces) extra-firm smoked tofu, diced (I buy the Tossolia brand at organic stores; you could substitute diced mozzarella or good-quality canned tuna if not making it for a vegan/vegetarian crowd)